-- The nursing GPA for a semester is determined by dividing the total number of grade points acquired during that semester by the total number of semester hours taken in nursing in which the student was registered, exclusive of courses in which a grade of W is received. - The overall GPA for a semester is determined by dividing the total number of grade points acquired during that semester by the total number of semester hours of all courses (both TTU and TTUHSC) in which the student was registered in that semester, exclusive of courses in which a grade of W. P. or Cr is received. - 3.
-The cumulative overall GPA is obtained by dividing the total number of grade points earned in all courses taken in the degree program at TTU and TTUHSC by the total number of semester hours of all courses taken in the degree program for which the student has registered at TTU and TTUHSC, including hours of F and WF.
+- The nursing GPA for a semester is determined by dividing the total number of grade points acquired during that semester by the total number of semester hours taken in nursing in which the student was registered, exclusive of courses in which a grade of W is received. - 2.
+The semester GPA is determined by dividing the total number of grade points acquired during that semester by the total number of semester hours of all courses (both TTU and TTUHSC) in which the student was registered in that semester, exclusive of courses in which a grade of W is received. - 3.
+The overall cumulative GPA is obtained by dividing the total number of grade points earned in all courses taken in the degree program at TTU and TTUHSC by the total number of semester hours of all courses taken in the degree program for which the student has registered at TTU and TTUHSC, including hours of F and WF.
 Repeated registrations are counted in the total.